Published On: Apr 16 2014 04:17:19 PM CDTUpdated On: Apr 28 2016 01:00:00 AM CDT

 1973: Pink Floyd's album "Dark Side of the Moon" hits No. 1 on the Billboard Top LPs & Tapes chart.
 Although the album only lasted one week in the top spot, it would go on to spend a record-setting 736 straight weeks on the chart, falling off for the first time in July 1988.

-1971: Actress and model Bridget Moynahan, best known for movies such as "Coyote Ugly," "Serendipity" and "I, Robot" and the TV series "Blue Bloods," is born in Binghamton, N.Y.
+1971: Actress and model Bridget Moynahan, best known for movies such as "Coyote Ugly," "Serendipity" and "I, Robot" and the TV series "Blue Bloods," is born in Binghamton, New York.

 1969: The rock band The Chicago Transit Authority, later known as Chicago, releases their self-titled debut album.
 The double album, which featured the songs "Does Anybody Really Know What Time It Is?," "Beginnings," "Questions 67 and 68" and "I'm a Man," sold more than one million copies by 1970 and reached No. 17 in the U.S. and No. 9 in the United Kingdom.